Gaspard--/KentFrNotes/NetworKSecurity/cours7.md

 ## Hamming code

-- All valid codes must differ from each in at leat 3 of their buts (I.e. the Hamming distance has to be at least 3)
+- All valid codes must differ from each in at leat 3 of their bits (I.e. the Hamming distance has to be at least 3)

 Data	Hamming distance
 00	00000